How can we return to and live in the USA?

 But, wait there is more.

-This is where it gets complicated and I don’t understand why this happens.
+This is where the O1 visa process gets complicated and I don’t understand why this happens.

 - Once approved, you still have to submit another application form online, the DS-160 and apply for an in-person interview at the nearest US consulate to you.
 We were so lucky to grab an appointment two weeks away.
 The next available appointment wasn’t until April, months later.
 Be prepared for delays like this.